-We have a Learning Support Faculty which is made up of one SENDCo, one highly experienced primary teacher (parttime), three full-time learning support assistants and eight part-time Learning Support Assistants.
-Within this team we have staff who have a range of experience and training covering various SEND needs including the CCET (Certificate of Competence in Educational Testing qualification, qualification in assessing for Access Arrangements); NVQ Level 2 & 3 Supporting Learners in Schools and Behaviour Support; Supporting students with ADHD, Attachment Issues and CAF training; Read and Write Inc Fresh Start training for supporting students with literacy difficulties.
+We have a Learning Support Faculty which is made up of one SENDCo, one highly experienced primary teacher (part-time), three full-time learning support assistants and seven part-time Learning Support Assistants.
+Within this team we have staff who have a range of experience and training covering various SEND needs including the CCET (Certificate of Competence in Educational Testing qualification, qualification in assessing for Access Arrangements); Supporting students with ADHD, Attachment Issues; Read and Write Inc Fresh Start training for supporting students with literacy difficulties.